ralyon76/stationeers-server/README.md

 # Stationeers server that runs inside a Docker container

-*Show your support for this project by signing up for a [free Bitrise account!](https://app.bitrise.io?referrer=02c20c56fa07adcb)*

 **NOTE**: This image will install/update on startup.
 The path ```/steamcmd/stationeers``` can be mounted on the host for data persistence.

 ## How to run the server